Panel Quiz Attack 25: Gameplay

 Any time a contestant answers a question incorrectly, other than on the first question or any puzzle, that player is locked out from answering for two questions (originally three).
 If a question was answered incorrectly, play ends on that question, and a new question is asked; on a puzzle, play continues until someone answers correctly.
 (Players who are locked out must stand up from their chair and step away from their buzzers.)

 Attack Chance

 After twenty boxes are filled on the board, a bell rings, which signals the start of an "Attack Chance."
-The contestant who gives the next correct answer after the Attack Chance is announced captures a box as usual, then "attacks" any box held by an opponent.
+The contestant who gives the next correct answer after the Attack Chance is announced captures a box as usual, then "attacks" any box that has already been captured (the player is allowed to attack his or her own box if so desired, however, he or she normally attacks an opponent's box).
 The box that is attacked is turned yellow, and can then be captured by any contestant as normal.
-If the contestant that won the Attack Chance is the only one with territory on the board, he or she must then attack his or her own box.
+Attacking a box is mandatory, so that if the contestant that won the Attack Chance is the only one with territory on the board, he or she must then attack his or her own box.